thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 **Note**, some recommendations:

-* Apache Kafka version can be safely set to the latest 3.4.0 version as the TB MQTT Broker is fully tested on it;
+* Apache Kafka version can be safely set to the latest 3.4.0 version as TBMQ is fully tested on it;
 * Use m5.large or similar instance types;
 * Use default 'Monitoring' settings or enable 'Enhanced topic-level monitoring'.